upcmd/updocs-content/logs/c0107_vvvvv.md

       Name: "",
       Do: {
         {
-          "name": "reg",
           "cmd": {
+            "value": "tom created in sub",
+            "name": "tom",
-            "desc": "by default tom is registered in to global context", "value": "tom created in sub",
+            "desc": "by default tom is registered in to global context" },
-            "name": "tom"
+          "name": "reg"
-          }
         },
         {
           "name": "print",